mrousavy/react-native-vision-camera/docs/docs/SETUP.md

 ## Permissions

-react-native-vision-camera also provides functions to easily get and request Microphone and Camera permissions.
+VisionCamera also provides functions to easily get and request Microphone and Camera permissions.

 ### Getting Permissions